 To that end, communication truly is key – at every step along the way, and even when there’s nothing to report.
 Speaking to the notion of timeline and what the hiring process entails above, going radio silent and/or leaving things vague when setting expectations about timelines does everyone a disservice.
 Frustrated candidates who drop off waste significantly more time and money for recruiting teams than taking a few minutes to outline the process and potential timeline up front.

 Candidates understand that engaging with a prospective employer and going through the hiring process will require time and effort on their part; however, there is an expectation that the prospective employer will respect that time and communicate clearly throughout the process.
 The good news?
-With today’s recruiting technology, keeping candidates informed throughout the process has never been easier or more time efficient.
+With today’s recruiting technology, keeping talent engaged and informed throughout the process has never been easier or more time efficient.

 While over a quarter of candidates in our recent candidate research study said that the job search/application process has become more complicated, faster response times from recruiters was by far the top way candidates cited to improve candidate experiences.

 Responding to messages and keeping candidates in the loop matters, even when there isn’t much to say.
 It’s the simplest way to reduce candidate drop-off and improve time to hire while building better relationships with talent (including those who aren’t hired right away).
 It’s the biggest no-brainer in recruiting today, and yet so many employers still fall short.
 In that same study, we found that fewer than 1 in 5 recruiters respond to candidates within 24 hours 😱